lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 for the practice, municipalities and states passed laws banning it.
 Appalachian states began banning the handling of snakes in public venues in the 1940s.
-Kentucky went first in 1940 by explicitly banning the use of "any kind of reptile in connection with any religious service."cxvii Most other Appalachian states followed (with the exception of West Virginia), but none adopted Kentucky's broad approach.
+Kentucky went first in 1940 by explicitly banning the use of "any kind of reptile in connection with any religious service."
+[^117] Most other Appalachian states followed (with the exception of West Virginia), but none adopted Kentucky's broad approach.
 For example, Georgia (1941) and North Carolina (1949) banned exposing people to poisonous snakes and also made it illegal to encourage someone to handle a poisonous snake---a prevision aimed at ministers who preached on the